testingisdocumenting/webtau/webtau-docs/znai/report/steps.md

   fit: true
 }

-Summary of warnings will be displayed at the end of the run
+Summary of warnings will be displayed at the end of the run in the console and present on the generated HTML report summary view.

+:include-cli-output: doc-artifacts/warning.groovy-console-output.txt {
+  title: "console output warnings summary",
+  startLine: "warning(s) in tests"
+}

+:include-image: doc-artifacts/reports/report-summary-warning-collapsed.png {
+  title: "warnings summary view",
+  border: true,
+  fit: true
+}